 Your budget is a huge factor in the answer that I would give you.
-Though I believe the preamp is the more important stage of the signal path, a microphone may actually be the better choice for someone with a smaller budget.
-You can definitely improve the sound more, with a smaller investment in a microphone, than you can in a preamp.
+Though I believe the preamp is the more important stage of the signal path, a microphone may be the better choice for someone with a smaller budget.
+You can improve the sound more, with a more modest investment in a microphone, than you can in a preamp.

 To put it simply,

 A good preamp can make a bad mic sound good, but a bad preamp can make a good mic sound bad.

 Does that mean I’d rather record with a Radio Shack mic and a 1073 over an u87 and Presonus preamp?
 No, not at all.
 But it does mean that I give higher importance and priority to the preamp than I would the microphone.